 You must be an Admin.

-If you don't see the SCIM toggle available for your team, please contact your team's Account Manager or firstname.lastname@example.org so we can work with you to ensure you have the correct feature access.
+You must have at least Builder access to enabled SCIM.
+If this is the case and you don't see the SCIM toggle available for your team, please contact your team's Account Manager or firstname.lastname@example.org so we can work with you to ensure you have the correct feature access.

 Setting up Automatic Provisioning